How Martin Scorsese Shaped the Future: A Legacy Timeline

 Loading Video...

-In 2007, the American Film Institute moved Goodfellas up to No. 92 on the AFI's 100 Years...
-100 Movies list (10th Anniversary Edition).
+In 2007, the American Film Institute ranked "Raging Bull" as the fourth greatest American film on their AFI's 100 Years ...
+100 Movies (10th Anniversary Edition) list.

 Loading Video...

-June 17, 2008: AFI's 10 Top 10 list
+June 17, 2008: Films on AFI's 10 Top 10 List

-On June 17, 2008, the American Film Institute placed two of Scorsese's films on the AFI's 10 Top 10 list: Raging Bull at number one for the Sports genre and Goodfellas at number two for the Gangster genre.
+On June 17, 2008, the American Film Institute placed two of Martin Scorsese's films on the AFI's 10 Top 10 list: Raging Bull at number one for the Sports genre and Goodfellas at number two for the Gangster genre.

 Loading Video...